vikram-capsitech/Slack-CloneNext/README.md

-# Slack-CloneNext
+# NextJs-AuthBoilerPlate
-this is clone of slack with some UI changes
+This is for authentication usnig nextjs